Gate turn-off thyristor: Safe operating area

-Unlike the insulated gate bipolar transistor (IGBT), the GTO thyristor requires external devices ("snubber circuits") to shape the turn on and turn off currents to prevent device destruction.
+Unlike the insulated gate bipolar transistor (IGBT), the GTO thyristor requires external devices (snubber circuits) to shape the turn-on and turn-off currents to prevent device destruction.

 During turn on, the device has a maximum dI/dt rating limiting the rise of current.
 This is to allow the entire bulk of the device to reach turn on before full current is reached.
-If this rating is exceeded, the area of the device nearest the gate contacts will overheat and melt from over current.
+If this rating is exceeded, the area of the device nearest the gate contacts will overheat and melt from overcurrent.
 The rate of dI/dt is usually controlled by adding a saturable reactor (turn-on snubber), although turn-on dI/dt is a less serious constraint with GTO thyristors than it is with normal thyristors, because of the way the GTO is constructed from many small thyristor cells in parallel.
-Reset of the saturable reactor usually places a minimum off time requirement on GTO based circuits.
+Reset of the saturable reactor usually places a minimum off-time requirement on GTO-based circuits.

 During turn off, the forward voltage of the device must be limited until the current tails off.
-The limit is usually around 20% of the forward blocking voltage rating.
-If the voltage rises too fast at turn off, not all of the device will turn off and the GTO will fail, often explosively, due to the high voltage and current focused on a small portion of the device.
+The limit is usually around 20% of the forward-blocking voltage rating.
+If the voltage rises too fast at turn off, not all of the device will turn off, and the GTO will fail, often explosively, due to the high voltage and current focus on a small portion of the device.
 Substantial snubber circuits are added around the device to limit the rise of voltage at turn off.
-Resetting the snubber circuit usually places a minimum on time requirement on GTO based circuits.
+Resetting the snubber circuit usually places a minimum on-time requirement on GTO-based circuits.

-The minimum on and off time is handled in DC motor chopper circuits by using a variable switching frequency at the lowest and highest duty cycle.
+The minimum on- and off-time is handled in DC motor chopper circuits by using a variable switching frequency at the lowest and highest duty cycle.
 This is observable in traction applications where the frequency will ramp up as the motor starts, then the frequency stays constant over most of the speed ranges, then the frequency drops back down to zero at full speed.